TMisiukiewicz/discussions-and-proposals/proposals/0000-implement-config-plugins.md

 ## Motivation
 According to the [Expo docs](https://docs.expo.dev/guides/config-plugins/), config plugins are a system for extending Expo config and customizing the prebuild phase of managed builds.
 Expo CLI is using it internally to generate and configure all the native code for managed projects.

-Based on that, for the purpose of this RFC, I'd define "Config Plugins" as a set of configuration options for React Native app, providing a standarized way of generating and configuring native code on all platforms.
+Based on that, for the purpose of this RFC, I'd define "Config Plugins" as a set of configuration options for React Native app, providing a standarized way of generating and configuring native code for any platform.

-The main motivation between this proposal is to create a standarized way of generating and configuring native side of React Native projects across all platforms, including Out-of-Tree platforms.
+The main motivation between this proposal is to create a standarized way of generating and configuring native side of React Native projects for any platform, including Out-of-Tree platforms.
 Currently using config plugins is available only to projects based on Expo.
 It is very powerful, but it's limited only to Android and iOS, currently with no vision to support more platforms.
 With moving parts of it into the core of React Native, we would unlock a possibility of creating config plugins for Out-of-Tree platforms, like Windows and MacOS, in a standarized way.
 Additionally, we would make the process of upgrading apps to the newest React Native version much simplier than it works now.
 Very often it requires some additional manual steps on the native side, resolving conflicts etc. With Expo Config Plugins implemented into React Native, it would be possible to store all the native-related config on the JS side and apply it into native files whenever it's needed, e.g while running `react-native upgrade` - without having Expo in the project.

 ## Detailed design